pubware/pubware/README.md

 ## Overview

 Pubware is an **agnostic** and **extensible** package publisher.
-Agnostic refers to the ability to be used in a variety of environments.
-Pubware can be run with any `npm`, `yarn`, `pnpm` project, or other publishing processes (Python packages, Ruby gems, etc.) with a Node runtime.
-Extensibility refers to the ability to add additional functionality.
-Pubware can be bundled with community-made plugins to extend publishing capabilities.
+Agnostic refers to the ability to be used with any `npm`, `yarn`, `pnpm` project, or other publishing processes (Python packages, Ruby gems, etc.) with a Node runtime.
+Extensibility refers to the ability to be bundled with community-made plugins to extend publishing capabilities.
+Pubware can be tailored to any project requirements.

 ### 🔥 Features